I don't know about you, but I want to become more like Jesus.

 As he removes those impurities in our character, we come closer and closer to the real us, the person God has always wanted us to be.
 We're losing the old life in favor of the new, holy life.

 Unfortunately, sometimes losing parts of our character can be painful, like pulling a tooth we've become very fond of over the years.
-When I had my last wisdom tooth extracted about a year and a half ago, the oral surgeon showed this giant tooth to me after he had pulled it.
+When I had my last wisdom tooth extracted several years ago, the oral surgeon showed this giant tooth to me after he had pulled it.
 It had a black spot on the side of it, a cavity that would have eventually become infected.

 Some character traits we need to have extracted from our life seem harmless enough now, but in the future they could cause major problems.